mneustadts/python-api-Analysis/README.md

 ### Analysis:
 There seems to only be a correlation to Latitude as it relates to Temperature.
 Cloudiness, Windspeed, and Humidity have loose relationships at best to the latitude variable.
-As far as the relationship between Northern and Southern Hemispheres, It does not seem to be a large difference statisically between the two in any of the categories that I analyzed.
+As far as the relationship between Northern and Southern Hemispheres, It does not seem to be a large difference statisically between the two in any of the categories analyzed.